 Update: Usual, Customary and Reasonable (UCR) Terminology

 Why?
-Because there is no such thing as a “usual, customary and reasonable” fee.
-Its use is misleading to the public and doctors resent it.
-The fees used for the typical 100%, 80% and 50% calculations VARY within each insurance company based upon the PREMIUMS paid by the insured!
-Two different people may have the same insurance company for dental insurance but may pay very different premiums; the person paying the higher premium will get, for example, 80% paid at a higher rate than the person paying the lower premium.
+Because there is no such thing as a ‘usual, customary and reasonable’ fee and its use is misleading to the public.
+Doctors resent it.
+[The fees used for the typical 100%, 80% and 50% calculations VARY within each insurance company based upon the PREMIUMS paid by the insured!
+Two different people may have the same insurance company for dental insurance but may pay very different premiums; the person paying the higher premium will get, for example, 80% paid at a higher rate than the person paying the lower premium].**

 What has happened since then?
-I have provided a few gems from the many insurance company letters I have collected.
+I have provided a few gems from the many letters I have collected.

 Wellpoint Dental Services

-Wellpoint doesn’t seem to understand that doctors are necessary to deliver the healthcare they insure.
+It seems that Wellpoint doesn’t understand that doctors are necessary to deliver the healthcare they insure.
 Their business decisions should also reflect our needs and priorities.

-In September 1999 I asked the President and CEO of Aetna U.S. Healthcare about the UCR issue during Q&A in front of about 500 institutional investors at the Bear Stearn 12th Annual Health Care Conference in New York.
-I was asked to leave the conference in the afternoon.
-Aetna will soon insure close to 10% of the people in this country?
+I asked the President and CEO of Aetna U.S. Healthcare about the UCR issue at the Bear Stearn 12th Annual Health Care Conference in New York this past fall.
+I was subsequently asked to leave the conference.
+Are readers aware that Aetna will soon insure close to ten percent of the people in this country?
 Persistent letter writing and phone calls to Aetna paid off with the eloquent response below.
 I still don’t believe that Aetna’s Chief Medical Officer ever answered my question; will Aetna consider using the term ‘maximum plan allowance’ rather than ‘usual, customary and reasonable.’

 Aetna U.S. Healthcare